Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Experimental Evaluation

-\textbf{Accuracy Validation.} To verify the reliability of the automated judge, we conducted a manual validation study on a randomly sampled subset of evaluation outputs.
+To verify the reliability of the automated judge, we conducted a manual validation study on a randomly sampled subset of evaluation outputs.
 Human reviewers manually inspected the responses and labeled whether leakage occurred based on the same criteria used by the judge model.
 The automated judge predictions were then compared with the human annotations to assess agreement.
+Similar quantitative evaluation metrics have been used in adversarial robustness studies of LLMs \cite{zou2023universal,liu2023promptbench}.